upadhye/galaxy_clustering_emu/README.md

 To run the emulator, type:
 emu.out params.ini output.txt

-params.ini contains the HOD parameters, in the following
+params.ini contains the HOD parameters (using the Zheng et al. 2005 model), in the following order:
-order:

-log10(Mcut)
-log10(M1)
-sigma
-kappa
-alpha
-z
+log10(Mcut), log10(M1), sigma, kappa, alpha, z, a flag for outputting either Pk (1) or xi (2)

 Please write only one parameter per line.
 You can comment out a line